Socialist Party of Serbia: 1990–1992: Early years

-1993–2000
+1993–2000: Leading government party

 After the announcement that SPS would abandon its hardline position regarding the Bosnian War and Croatian War of Independence in favour of a compromise and after a dispute regarding the rebalancing of the federal budget in July 1993, the coalition between SPS and SRS was disintegrated.
 SRS then unsuccessfully called a motion of no confidence against SPS in September 1993, though Milošević ended up dissolving the National Assembly to call a snap parliamentary election for December 1993.
 In the parliamentary election, SPS won 123 seats, though still short 3 seats of a majority, Milošević then persuaded the New Democracy (ND), which as part of the SPO-led Democratic Movement of Serbia coalition won 5 seats, to enter a coalition government with SPS.
 ND accepted this and the new government headed by Mirko Marjanović was sworn in March 1994.

 SPS soon formed the Left Coalition with ND and the Yugoslav Left (JUL), a far-left political party headed by Milošević's wife Mirjana Marković, to contest the parliamentary elections for the federal parliament in November 1996.
 The Left Coalition emerged with 64 out of 108 seats in the election.
+SPS was accused of falsifying votes in cities such as Belgrade and Niš in the 1996 local elections.
+The Electoral Commission also invalidated the results.
+This led to mass protests that were organised up until February 1997, when SPS ultimately accepted the defeat.
 Milošević, who was constitutionally limited to two terms as president of Serbia, was elected president of Federal Republic of Yugoslavia in July 1997, shortly before the general elections in Serbia.
 SPS took part with ND and JUL under the Left Coalition banner and won 110 seats in the National Assembly.
 ND declined to join the government and the coalition was subsequently disintegrated after SPS and JUL formed a government with SRS.
 In the presidential election, SPS nominated Zoran Lilić, although the election ended up being annulled as the election's turnout was less than 50%.
 This led to another presidential election which was held in December 1997; Milan Milutinović, the SPS-nominated candidate, won in the second round of the election.